LightSolverInternal/laser-mind-client/README.md

 ## Features
 - **QUBO Problem Solving:** The `solve_qubo` function accepts a QUBO problem, represented either as a 2D array (matrix) or an adjacency list, and returns the solution.
 - **Synchronous and Asynchronous Operation:** Users can choose between blocking (synchronous) and non-blocking (asynchronous) modes for QUBO problem solving.
-- **Flexible Installation:** Compatible with both Windows and Ubuntu systems.
+- **Flexible Installation:** Compatible with both Windows and MacOS systems.

 ### Solve QUBO
 The `solve_qubo` function handles the computation of QUBO problems, either represented by a 2D array (matrix) or by an adjacency list.
 For code samples, see the **Usage** section.